ballerina-platform/ballerina-distribution/examples/graphql-returning-service-objects/graphql_returning_service_objects.md

-# GraphQL output object - Service
+# GraphQL service - Service as output object

 A GraphQL resource function can return service objects.
 The returning service objects are mapped to an `OBJECT` type in the GraphQL schema.
 Each resource function in the returned service object becomes a field in the created `OBJECT` type.